Early Years Foundation Stage

 - Areas of learning are designed and set up, both inside and outside, to encourage access to safe and independent learning.

 After discussions with nursery providers and parents, the child’s individual needs and interests are carefully thought about when planning initial provision.
-Soon after, observations and assessments are carried out in order to group the children according to their needs and abilities.
+Soon after, observations and assessments are carried out in order to identify individual pupils' needs and abilities.
 Provision is a balance of whole class/small group and one to one teaching and learning.
-In addition, there is a wide variety of child initiated opportunities available fir the children to explore and engage with.
+In addition, there is a wide variety of child initiated opportunities available for the children to explore and engage with.

 Provision supports the children to become competent by ensuring that they have the opportunity to repeat, share and discuss their learning with each other and adults regularly.
 Children are always encouraged to ‘have a go’ at a wide variety of new and unfamiliar activities helping them to become confident learners.